uclapi/uclapi/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered (optional)** A clear and concise description of any alternative solutions or features you've considered.
-This is here to tell us potentially why you're not taking a different route, this skips the usual discussion of "Have your tried x instead, why not do it this way etc...".
+This is here to tell us why you're not taking a different route, this skips the usual discussion of "Have you tried x instead, why not do it this way etc...".

 **Additional context(optional)**
 Add any other context or screenshots about the feature request here.
-If its a UI request for example maybe a crude paint drawing or a nice mockup would be nice to help illustrate the idea.
+If its a UI request for example, maybe a crude paint drawing or a nice mockup would be nice to help illustrate the idea.